-Although it is always possible to report the distribution of WTP responses based on raw data, most articles report WTP estimates based on distributional assumptions.
+4.2.3.
+Sensitivity of results to econometric analysis.
+Although it is always possible to report the distribution of WTP responses from the raw data, most articles report WTP estimates after applying distributional assumptions to address data gaps.
 The nature of these assumptions can have profound effects on estimates of mean WTP and on estimates of the association of covariates with WTP (Alberini 2005).
 When WTP is assumed to have a normal or logistic distribution, predicted WTP may be negative for a significant fraction of the sample and can result in a mean WTP that is negative.
-This is sometimes handled by computing WTP based on the positive portion of the WTP distribution (Johannesson et al. 1997) but more often by assuming that WTP has a lognormal or Weibull distribution.
+This is sometimes handled by computing WTP on the basis of the positive portion of the WTP distribution (Johannesson et al. 1997) but more often by assuming that WTP has a lognormal or Weibull distribution.
 Alberini (2005) illustrates the effect of alternative distributional assumptions on estimates of mean WTP.
-For example, mean WTP based on data from Johannesson et al. (1997) ranges from -2100 Swedish krona (SEK) using a normal distribution to 2.9 million SEK using a Weibull distribution.
+For example, mean WTP based on data from Johannesson et al. (1997) ranges from -2,100 Swedish krona (SEK) using a normal distribution to 2.9 million SEK using a Weibull distribution.
 The sensitivity of WTP to distributional assumptions should be tested in all studies.

 4.3.
-Empirical Estimates of VSL from Stated Preference Studies
+Empirical Estimates of VSL from Stated-Preference Studies

 Over the past 10 years, the number of stated-preference studies estimating VSL has increased significantly.
-The 26 VSL estimates that the U.S. EPA has used in its analyses for many years (USEPA 2010b) include only 5 from stated-preference studies, based on reviews published almost 20 years ago (Viscusi 1992, Viscusi 1993.).
+The 26 VSL estimates that the U.S. EPA used in its analyses for many years (U.S. EPA 2010a) include only 5 from stated-preference studies on the basis of reviews published almost 20 years ago (Viscusi 1992, 1993).
 In contrast, the recent OECD review (Lindhjem et al. 2010) identified 68 stated-preference VSL studies (incorporating 75 surveys) that have been conducted since 1970.
 More than half of these studies were completed in 2000 or later.